LandonTaylor-1/javascript-workbook/03week/TowersOfHanoi/readMe.md

-- don't check for a win on array a (turn into a test)
+- don't check for a win on array a

 - get our user input(startStack,endStack) and then check the rules of the game based on the current object